vincentchachere/osticket-prereqs/README.md

 ### 6. ) You're done creating you're Resource Group!

-- You should see the 'Successfully Ceated Resource Group Notification' in the top right corner of your screen.
+<ins>You should see the `Successfully Ceated Resource Group Notification` in the top right corner of your screen</ins>:

-- Click: `Refresh` if you dont see your Resource Group, then..
+  - Click: `Refresh`

+    If you dont see your Resource Group, then..

-- Click your resource group `RG-osTicket` to enter into the next part of this lab.
+  - Click: Your Resource Group `RG-osTicket` to enter into the next part of this lab.

 <p align="center">
 <img width="800" alt="3C89D03C-0D84-4484-BFD6-79D2FBDF9012" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/e2981d35-3f56-4b35-a47d-d2dafd1600a6"><br>